firestuff/architype/TUTORIAL.md

 ## Start clean

 1. Select (clicking, touching, or with the arrow keys) the help box and delete it by pressing `d`.
-You can bring it back any time by pressing `?`.
+You can bring it back any time by pressing `?`
-1. Delete any other objects you've created by pressing `d`.
+1. Delete any other objects you've created by pressing `d`

 # Nodes